plausible/docs/docs/proxy/guides/nginx.md

         proxy_set_header X-Forwarded-Host  $host;
     }
 ```
-### Step 2.5: In case you host a plausible instance
+### Step 1.5: In case you host a plausible instance(self-hosting setup, doesn't apply to the cloud version)

 Add the following configuration instructions at both `location`s
 ```